railsuser2014/openobject-doc-book-en/source/book/0_Foreword/0_Foreword.rst

 .. rights of these sales.

 ..
 Due to this, grants to translate, modify or sell this book are strictly
-.. forbidden, unless Tiny SPRL (representing Open Object Presses) gives you a
+.. forbidden, unless Tiny SPRL (representing Open Object Press) gives you a
 .. written authorisation for this.

 ..
 Many of the designations used by manufacturers and suppliers to distinguish their